Omikhleia/digiframe/README.md

 Where:
 - _nodename_ is the itemstring for the new name
-- _nodedata_ is the definition for the visual aspect of the node (description, draw type and associated fields, parameters, groups), with all behavior callbacks left aside, as the mod will provide these.
+- _nodedata_ is the definition for the visual aspect of the node (description, draw type and associated fields, parameters, groups, sounds, etc.), with all behavior callbacks and digiline declarations left aside, as the mod will provide these.
-- In the groups, the `digiframe` level must be set, with one of the following values
+- In the groups, the `digiframe` level must be set, with one of the following values:
   - 1: Thin frame-like node (same depth as an homedecor itemframe) = item is displayed slightly extruded; digiline wiring is from the back of the frame.
   - 2: Full block (assumingly glass-like) = item is displayed inside the node and rotates over the Y-axis; digiline wiring is from any side.
   - 3: Half block = item is displayed on the half-block top; digiline wiring is from any side, or bottom.